 St. Jerome (347-420 AD)

-St. Jerome’s works consisted of translating the majority of the Bible from Greek and Hebrew into Latin.
+We can’t talk about famous translators without mentioning St. Jerome.
+St. Jerome’s works translated most of the Bible from Greek and Hebrew into Latin.
 His translations were called the Vulgate and would become the official Catholic translation of the Bible.
 What’s more, this would be the only translation of the Bible used for one thousand years.

 Constance Garnett (1861-1946)

 Interesting Fact: When Garnett did not know the translation of a particular word or phrase, she would sometimes leave it out altogether.
 Also interesting, her translations were very controversial.
-Although Tolstory and Conrad both loved her, Nabokov was quite the opposite.
-However, in the end, it is Garnett’s work that brought Russian authors to an English audience, which influenced famous writers along the way, like Hemingway.
+Although Tolstoy and Conrad both loved her, Nabokov was quite the opposite.
+However, in the end, Garnett’s work brought Russian authors to an English audience, which influenced famous writers along the way, like Hemingway.

 Jorge Luis Borges (1899-1986)

-The famous author, Jorge Luis Borges, was also a very notable translator.
-In the early years, he translated The Happy Prince by Oscar Wilde into Spanish for a Buenos Aires newspaper when he was just 9 years old.
+The famous author Jorge Luis Borges was also a very notable translator.
+In the early years, when he was nine, he translated The Happy Prince by Oscar Wilde into Spanish for a Buenos Aires newspaper.

 Later, he translated Edgar Allan Poe, Andre Gide, Franz Kafka, William Faulkner, Walt Whitman, Hermann Hesse, Virginia Woolf, Rudyard Kipling, and many more into Spanish.

-Interesting Fact: Being both an author and translator, Borges ended up writing about translation.
+Interesting Fact: As both an author and translator, Borges wrote about translation.
 He stressed being less confined when translating.
-To not stick too firmly to the source text, but rather what the context is saying.
+To not stick too firmly to the source text but rather to what the context is saying.

 Edward George Seidensticker (1921-2007)